 Misinformation can spread rapidly and on multiple platforms.
 Bots, trolls, social media and message boards - even word of mouth - can spread misinformation, disinformation and propaganda.
+And with the exponential growth of AI, misleading content is increasingly common in everything from product reviews to social media posts.
 Below are information and tools to help you learn to recognize and fight the bots and trolls that help spread "fake news" !

 Per a 2017 study in the University of Michigan Journal of Law Reform, the purveyors of bots and trolls typically do not seek a specific outcome; rather, they deploy them to sow chaos, confusion and paranoia in order to disrupt institutions great and small.
 They typically can be found in online message boards and social media outlets, and can be deployed in a variety of situations.